ibm-cloud-docs/openwhisk/parameters.md

   Notice the use of the `--result` option: it implies a blocking invocation where the CLI waits for the activation to complete and then displays only the result.
 For convenience, this option can be used without `--blocking` which is automatically inferred.

-  Additionally, if parameter values that are specified on the command line are valid JSON, then they are parsed and sent to your action as a structured object.
-For example, update the hello action to the following:
+  Additionally, if parameter values that are specified on the command line are valid JSON, then they are parsed and sent to your Action as a structured object.

+  For example, update the **hello** Action to the following:
   ```javascript
   function main(params) {
       return {payload:  'Hello, ' + params.person.name + ' from ' + params.person.place};